- The statistical forecasting is typically combined with judgment methods produced by sales and marketing to arrive at a consensus forecast.

 Collaborative forecasting success tends to be strongly related to the percentage of business that the collaborating company represents to its partner.
 Partners that have less at stake tend not to put effort into providing timely and beneficial forecasts.

 Dealing with Reality

 This is a hard pill to swallow, but not all people in the organization that touches the forecast are trying to improve its accuracy or have the domain expertise to improve accuracy.
-In fact, it is quite surprising how many companies allow so much manual adjustment into the forecast without tracking the forecast’s adjustments’ impact on forecast accuracy. (although to be fair, many applications do not make this a focal point, one of the few that does is Right90, that specializes in sales forecasting software) The goal should not be to increase the number of participants simply but to include only those members that add value to the forecasting process.
+It is quite surprising how many companies allow so much manual adjustment into the forecast without tracking the forecast’s adjustments’ impact on forecast accuracy. (although to be fair, many applications do not make this a focal point, one of the few that does is Right90, that specializes in sales forecasting software) The goal should not be to increase the number of participants simply but to include only those members that add value to the forecasting process.

 Consensus Forecasting and Judgement Forecasting Methods and Bias

 For those of you that have read other posts on this blog, you will know I am a big fan of the book Demand-Driven Forecasting by Charles Chase.
-Charles has the following things to say about consensus forecasting vs. statistical forecast methods.
+Charles has the following things to say about consensus forecasting vs statistical forecast methods.